-As we launch into Eastertide, we recall on this day Pope Saint Martin I (+649), one of the noblest, if most tragic, of the successors of Saint Peter.
+As we continue in this joyful Easter Octave we recall on this day Pope Saint Martin I (+649), one of the noblest, if most tragic, of the successors of Saint Peter.
 Born in Umbria, Italy, he was of noble lineage, with great intelligence combined with charity and love of the poor and the Church.
-While still a priest, he was sent by Pope John IV in 641 to redeem prisoners from the Slavs, during which duty Martin also piously gathered up many scattered relics of the martyrs and saints, which he placed in a chapel he had built in Rome, signifying something deeply spiritual in him.
+While still a priest, he was sent by Pope John IV in 641 to redeem prisoners from the Slavs, during which duty Martin also piously gathered up many scattered relics of the martyrs and saints, which he placed in a chapel he had built in Rome.

 With the decline of Rome two centuries earlier – after the purported ‘fall’ with the deposition of the last pathetic emperor, the child Romulus Augustulus – power was now centralized in Constantinople, and, at this time, its emperor Constans II.
 Sadly, the East was also infected with the heresy of monothelitism, that Christ had no human will, but only a divine one, safeguarding, so they thought, the integrity of His Godhead, and the chance that His human will could somehow rebel and thwart the implacable divine decree.

 This insidious heresy would have negated the reality of the Incarnation, as with no human will, Christ would not have assumed a full human nature; he would be more like a human ‘puppet’ moved only by the divine will; and therefore the ‘Word’ would not truly have become ‘flesh, the Christ would not really have ‘become Man’, one like us in all things, except sin.
 The veritable doctrine of the antichrist, whose central heresy, as Saint John warned, would deny the Incarnation.